bio-tools/biotoolsDocs/editors_guide.rst

 Editors Guide
 =============

-Thematic editors are `registry-dev <http://biotools.readthedocs.io/en/latest/governance.html#registry-dev>`_ members responsible for overseeing coverage and quality in specific thematic areas.
+**Thematic editors** are `registry-dev <http://biotools.readthedocs.io/en/latest/governance.html#registry-dev>`_ members responsible for overseeing coverage and quality in specific thematic areas.
 The editorships will enable expanding accurate high-standard software annotations in *bio.tools* to most scientific topics in the life sciences.

+..note:: The concept of "thematic editors" is a work in progress which we will develop as funding and capacity permits.

 Background
 ----------